lsu-ddem/intro-to-esports/content/6-Journalism/2_Lesson_2/_index.en.md

 #### Project

--   After the daily meme the students will be introduced to photojournalism
+-   After the daily meme the students will be introduced to photojournalism.

 -   The class will split into small groups to **READ, VIEW, & REFLECT** on the following photojournalistic pieces:
 	- [http://www.jakemay.samexhibit.com/flint-water-crisis-the-mistakes-made-the-lives-affected](http://www.jakemay.samexhibit.com/flint-water-crisis-the-mistakes-made-the-lives-affected)